 Exercises that hone gratitude and appreciation can boost a humble state of mind.
 A great starting point is PositivePsychology.com’s Expressing Gratitude To Others worksheet.
 It invites us to value our important relationships with others.
 It encourages us to think about the people who have influenced us most positively in our lives, truly appreciate their contribution, and demonstrate our gratitude.

-Another classic exercise is the Three Good Things exercise, also known as the Three Blessings.
-This exercise asks us to write down three things that went well and reflect on these things at the end of each day.
+Another classic exercise is the Gratitude Journal exercise.
+This exercise asks us to write down the things and people that we are thankful for, which triggers reflection on them at the end of each day.

 Finally, we have much to learn from the Romantics.
 They held nature in the highest esteem.
 They knew it as an awe-inspiring force, a manifestation of the sublime that reminds us of our relative insignificance in the greater scheme of things.

 Nature has curative powers.
 It can put us back in our place.
 We can experience a powerfully self-importance-correcting sense of awe by looking out to sea, peering down the edges of dramatic cliffs, touching the ancient trunks of towering trees, and viewing waterfalls, fast-flowing rivers, and still, deep ponds.

 We can feel humbled when we are reminded of the force of the elements – battered by strong winds, drenched by the heavens – or when we see zigzagging lightning light up the night sky.

 4 Tips for Raising a Humble Kid

 Children learn by copying.

 The most effective way to teach children humility is by modeling it ourselves.
 We can show them what humility looks like in action daily.

 While seeking to foster healthy self-esteem, we should not over-inflate children’s sense of importance.
 And nor should we twist their view of their own talents.
 This is a very tricky balance to strike.

 We can approximate this ideal by trying to praise effort over results and by fostering a growth mindset (Dweck, 2006).
 This includes honing children’s ability to learn from failure and teaching them to see failure as a natural part of any meaningful learning process.